Ratstail91/sineQL/README.md

 ## The Schema Language

 The schema language is a layout of how queries should be made, as well as what can be made with them.
-There are two built-in keywords for the schema language:
+There are several built-in keywords for the schema language:

 * type
 * scalar
+* unique

-`type` is used for defining new compound types. `scalar` is for defining new scalar types, such as `Date`.
+`type` is used for defining new compound types. `scalar` is for defining new scalar types, such as `Date`. `unique` is a modifier on a field, indicating that it is unique in the database.

 The built-in types for the schema language are: